-\paragraph*{Cluster size} Passive particles bounded by active particles can form clusters due to the totally asymmetric movement of the latter, which impact their transport and the transport of the associated information.
-Hence, it is necessary to identify the cluster and their sizes, which is a relatively easy task for 1D channels.
+\paragraph*{Cluster size} Passive particles bounded by active particles can form clusters due to the totally asymmetric movement of the latter, which impacts their transport and the transport of the associated information.
+Hence, it is necessary to identify the clusters and their sizes, which is relatively easy for 1D channels.
 There, such clusters will essentially be a configuration of the form $APPPP...PA$, with $A$ denoting an active particle and $P$ denoting a passive particle.
 The detection time interval, $\tau_D$, between two successive particles in a cluster is equal to 1, even though their $\tau_F$ is usually different from 1.
-The size of a cluster in our model is then the length of the string of 1's in the detection time interval data.
-We have measured the unconditional cluster size distribution for different active fractions and also the distribution conditioned on $\tau_F \neq 1$.
-The difference between these distributions are insignificant.
-Hence, we have shown the unconditional cluster size distribution in this paper.
+The size of a cluster in our model is then the length of the string of 1s in the detection time interval data.
+We have measured the unconditional cluster-size distribution for different active fractions, as well as the distribution conditioned on $\tau_F \neq 1$.
+The difference between these distributions is insignificant.
+Hence, we present the unconditional cluster-size distribution in this paper.